Visualization Tasks for Unlabeled Graphs

 \subsection{Limitations and Future Work}

-The most obvious limitation of our work is that our assessment of visual encoding idioms is highly subjective, and should be considered preliminary conjectures rather than established facts.
-We intend our analysis to illustrate the evaluative power of our task taxonomy, not to be the final word.
-In our assessment, we primarily considered whether the visual encodings make the particular target visually salient, or conversely whether the visually salient features in the encodings correspond to the targets of interest.
-We drew upon the knowledge of all authors, but in many cases we were well aware that more research is needed to further explore these questions—especially for the less well studied invariant encodings.
-We call for future empirical work through human-subjects studies that could serve to either confirm or modify these conjectures.
+The most obvious limitation of our work is that our assessment of visual idioms is highly subjective and should be considered an educated guess.
+We intend our analysis to illustrate the evaluative power of our task taxonomy, where we primarily consider whether the visual encodings make the particular target visually salient, or conversely whether the visually salient features in the encodings correspond to the targets of interest.
+We drew upon the knowledge of all authors, but in many cases we were well aware that more research is needed to further explore these questions; especially for the less well studied invariant plots.
+We call for future empirical work through human-subjects studies that could serve to either confirm or modify our conjectures.

 Moreover, a different concrete task than the one that we selected for the abstract example may give very different results.
-Each abstract \triplet{Scope} + \triplet{Action} + \triplet{Target} triplet gives rise to many concrete tasks, and an Effort and Success analysis of them may be quite different.
+Each abstract \triplet{Target} + \triplet{Action} + \triplet{Scope} triplet gives rise to many concrete tasks, and an Effort and Success analysis of them may be quite different.
 The ones that we selected to analyze cannot possibly tell a complete story about the entire class of possibilities.
 We also encourage future empirical work to assess more concrete tasks, to have better coverage of the full suite of possibilities.

+We developed our data abstraction (Sec.~\ref{Sec:DataAbstraction}) as a filtering tool to analyze tasks.
+Future research may also use this model to investigate graph-theoretic and algorithmic properties of unlabeled graphs in relation to semantic richness, with applications that can extend beyond visualization given the ubiquity of data with connected topology~\cite{Sahu2020}.

 Finally, we see a need for even more language to describe directions and locations in purely topological terms, without any references to a particular geometric layout of nodes and edges.
-In this work we propose the \target{core-periphery} distinction and \target{bottleneck} regions as helpful language for targets at the \scope{Subgraph} scope; we call for more such identification of targets in future work.
+In this work we propose the \target{core-periphery} hierarchical decomposition and \target{bottleneck} regions as helpful language for the \scope{Subgraph} scope; we call for more identification of such topological wayfinding targets in future work.